gportay/dosh/README.md

 ### SHELL PROFILE EXAMPLES

-Here is an example of code to copy/paste in the `.profile`.
+Here are some example of code to copy/paste in the `.profile`.

+They significantly improve the *dosh* experience.

+#### REUSE SAME SHELL INTERPRETER

+This asks *dosh* to use the same Shell interpreter as the one which is currently in use.

 	# Not sh?
 	if [ "$SHELL" != "/bin/sh" ]; then
 		export DOSHELL="$SHELL"
 	fi

+_Important:_ Be aware that when the Shell interpreter is not installed in the container, *dosh* ends with the following error:

+	docker: Error response from daemon: oci runtime error: container_linux.go:265: starting container process caused "exec: \"/bin/zsh\": stat /bin/zsh: no such file or directory".

+#### EXPORT ENVIRONMENT

+These following lines export some useful environment variables to the container.

 	# Export some environment variables
 	for env in TERM EDITOR; do